-1. I am Vice President, Regulatory Affairs and Stakeholder Relations for Newfoundland and Labrador Hydro, the applicant named in the attached Application.
+- 1. I am Vice President, Regulatory Affairs and Stakeholder Relations for Newfoundland and Labrador Hydro, the applicant named in the attached Revised Application. - 2.
+I have read and understand the foregoing Revised Application. - 3.
+To the best of my knowledge, information, and belief, all of the matters, facts, and things set out in this Revised Application are true.

-- 2. I have read and understand the foregoing Application. - 3.
-To the best of my knowledge, information, and belief, all of the matters, facts, and things set out in this Application are true.
+SWORN at St. John's in the) Province of Newfoundland and) Labrador this 29th day of) March 2023, before me:)

-SWORN at St. John's in the Province of Newfoundland and) Labrador this 15th day of September 2022 before me: Commissioner for Oaths Kevin Fagan
+Kevin Fagan